 Electronic dartboards can only support a limited number of people for each game.
-Some cheaper boards can barely manage to keep track of two people’s scores while more expensive ones can support 16 or more.
+Some cheaper boards can barely keep track of two people’s scores, while more expensive ones can support sixteen or more.

-Sure, you can keep track of the score manually, but that is too much work and kind of defeats the purpose of buying an electric board.
-Most variations of cricket are a two-man game, while ‘01-games can have an unlimited number of folks playing at the same time.
+Sure, you can keep track of the score manually, but that is too much work and defeats the purpose of buying an electric board.
+Most variations of cricket are a two-man game, while ‘01-games can have an unlimited number of folks playing simultaneously.

-So, might often need to play with more people during a family gathering or a party.
-That’s why I suggest getting a board that supports at least more than 4 to 8 people just to be on the safe side.
+You often play with more people during a family gathering or a party; I suggest getting a board that supports at least four to eight people to be on the safe side.

 Supported Game Modes

-Electronic dartboards usually come with a number of game modes.
-There are many game modes for darts such as cricket, cutthroat cricket, round-the-clock, ‘01 games, etc. Electronic boards have dedicated apps and interface for keeping scores in these games while regular bristle boards do not have that option.
+Electronic dartboards usually come with several game modes.
+There are many modes for darts, such as cricket, cutthroat cricket, round-the-clock, ‘01 games, etc. Electronic boards have dedicated apps and interface for keeping scores in these games, while regular bristle boards do not have that option.

 However, most electronic dartboards do not support all the available game modes due to software limitations.
-So, you need to buy a board that has your favorite game mode, otherwise, there is no point in getting an electric board in the first place.
-So, check if the board can keep the score in the desired format or not before buying.
+So, buy a board that has your favorite game mode; otherwise, there is no point in getting one in the first place.
+So, check if the board can keep the score in the desired format before buying.

 Accessories are crucial aspects of a good dart set, especially if you are buying for the first time.
-Many boards often do not include things like darts, dart case, or an oche.
-Even if they do, the quality is generally much inferior compared to the board.
+Many boards often do not include darts, cases, or an oche.
+Even if they do, the quality is generally more inferior compared to the board.

 You might need to buy the appropriate accessories separately to get the best ones.
 I would suggest getting a decent set of darts on your first purchase.
 Good darts reduce bounce-outs and also improve with accuracy.